DanilSko/udracor/ezdramadescription.md

 You can also encode some metadata for the header in the same file:

-`author:` means the line contains the author of the play
+`@author:` means the line contains the author of the play

-`title:` means the line contains the main title of the play
+`@title:` means the line contains the main title of the play

-`subtitle` means the line contains the subtitle of the play
+`@subtitle` means the line contains the subtitle of the play

 ## Example